 Mary Shelley’s Frankenstein (graphic novel) *see below

 Spring Book List

 And Then There Were None by Agatha Christie (978-0062073471)

 A Long Way Home: A Memoir by Saroo Brierley (978-0425276198)

 Short stories, fairy tales, and excerpts of other works will be provided.

 Students will also need access to a podcast platform (Apple Podcasts, Soundcloud, Stitcher, etc.) and a way to access several films and documentaries.
 I’ll be sure to give adequate warning so you can grab those from your local library or find them online.

-*Please note that some works may have profanity and cover more mature ideas and themes.
+Finally, as this is an upper level English class, please note that some works may have profanity and cover more mature ideas and themes.
 As always, I encourage parents to read the books I assign alongside their students.
 For what it’s worth, the parents who do this usually enjoy it!